Luca Ravanelli: Loan to Cremonese

 On 9 July 2019, Ravanelli joined to Serie B side Cremonese on loan with an option to buy.
 On 11 August he made his debut for the team in a 4–0 home win over Virtus Francavilla in the second round of Coppa Italia, he played the entire match.
 Two weeks later, on 24 August, he made his Serie B debut for Cremonese in a 2–1 away win over Venezia, he played the entire match.
 On 3 March 2020, Ravnelli scored his first goal in Serie B in the 27th minute of a 3–2 home defeat against Empoli.
 Ravanelli ended his season-long loan to Cremonese with 32 appearances, including 30 of them as a tarter and scoring one goal.

 On 1 September 2020, he returned on loan to Cremonese until 30 June 2021.
 On 4 October, Ravanelli made his seasonal debut for the club as a starter in a 1–1 away draw against Pisa, he played the entire match.

 Cremonese

 On 7 July 2021, he moved to Cremonese on a permanent basis.
 On 26 August 2022, Ravanelli joined Frosinone on loan.

+Monza

+On 11 August 2025, Ravanelli signed with Monza for two seasons, with an automatic extension clause, conditional on performance.